SNF-Root/Smart-Lab/README.md

 ## Getting Started

-To get started with the Tool-Data repository, clone the repository to your local machine and follow the setup instructions below.
+To get started with the Smart Lab, clone the repository to your local machine and follow the setup instructions below.

 ### Prerequisites

 - `Git`
 - `Python3` (version 3.6 or higher)
 - `SSH` **PASSWORDLESS** setup on all hosts (use `OpenSSH` on Windows machines)
+   - For security purposes it's best to not store passwords on the program
 - `Rclone` setup on collector computer with cloud storage of choice

 ### Installation